kotkaktot/ARIMA/README.md

 # Investigation ARIMA model for assets price prediction
+For fast start:
-For fast start, just install libraries using pip install -r requirements.txt Next, edit section «Uploading data and setting parameters» for customizing notebook for your data.
+1. Install libraries using pip install -r requirements.txt
+2. Edit section «Uploading data and setting parameters» for customizing notebook for your interests.